Project ideas from Hacker News discussions.

 Difficulty Medium

-Monetization Revenue‑ready: subscription per repo
+Monetization Revenue‑ready: subscription (tiered per repo)

 Notes